To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Preliminaries

 where the second line is due to \textit{Definition 2} and it states that graph Laplacian is applied to each fiber of the TT cores.
-The regularization (\ref{eqn:graphTTcore}) is depicted in the right hand side of Fig. \ref{fig:graphonXd}.
+The regularization (\ref{eqn:graphTTcore}) is depicted in the right-hand side of Fig. \ref{fig:graphonXd}.
+Fig. \ref{fig:graphonXd} provides an illustration for the proposed regularization, which indicates mode-$d$ fibers of $\bm{\mathcal{X}}$ (i.e., columns of $\bm{X}_{(d)}$) are linear combinations of columns from $\bm{G}_{(3)}^{(d)}$.
+Therefore the graph regularization (\ref{eqn:graphTTcore}) extends to all mode-$d$ fibers of $\bm{\mathcal{X}}$.